UWARG/TrackingAntenna/TrackingAntennaV3/README.md

 - Should not use the global variables defined by the other modules.
 The functions for the calculation should take in the required values as function parameters.

+### LCD Module
+*Responsible for*:
+- Providing generic functions for outputting text to an LCD display

+*Notes*:
+- **Not implemented yet**
+- What text the LCD should display still has to be scoped out.
+An idea would be to display the pan and tilt angles the tracking antenna is trying to get to.

 ### Main Module
 Starting point of the application.
 Should be relatively short.
 The only logic stored here should be for calling the intialization functions